 We know that small babies are particularly at risk from this virus.
 It can cause ‘neonatal herpes’ which is extremely dangerous if not treated very quickly.

 You may have seen on social media cases where babies have died.
-A baby is most at risk of getting a herpes infection in the first 4 weeks after birth.
+A baby is most at risk of getting a herpes infection in the first four weeks after birth.
 You should not kiss a baby if you have a cold sore to reduce the risk of spreading infection.

 Cold sores and other blisters caused by the herpes virus are at their most contagious when they burst.

-You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
+You can contact the Healthy Child Service team by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text ChatHealth on 07480 635060 for confidential advice from one of our team.